jcsaaddupuy/python-xbmc/README.md

 Every XBMC namespaces are accessible from the instanciated xbmc client.

-Every commands presents in the [API documentation](http://wiki.xbmc.org/index.php?title=JSON-RPC_API/v6) should be accessibles.
+Every commands presents in the [API documentation](http://wiki.xbmc.org/index.php?title=JSON-RPC_API/v6) should be available.